-- (a) Under 5 CFR 6701.107 employees must report immediately a suspected violation of the Gratuities clause to each of the following: - (1) You. - (2) Assistant Inspector General for Investigations or the Regional Inspector General for Investigations. - (3) Deputy Standards of Conduct Counselor. - (b) The report must describe the circumstances under which the Gratuities clause has been violated and include all pertinent documents. - (c) The Office of Inspector General will investigate and, if appropriate, forward a report and recommendation to the Department of Justice, the Senior Procurement Executive, or the Office of General Counsel.
+- (a) Employees must report immediately a suspected violation of the Gratuities clause to each of the following: - (1) The contracting officer; - (2) Assistant Inspector General for Investigations or the Regional Special Agent in Charge; and - (3) Deputy Standards of Conduct Counselor. - (b) The report must describe the circumstances under which the Gratuities clause has been violated and include all pertinent documents. - (c) The Office of Inspector General will investigate and, if appropriate, forward a report and recommendation to the Department of Justice, the Senior Procurement Executive, or the Office of General Counsel.
+See also 5 CFR 6701.107.